Chopper Squad

 Chopper Squad is an Australian television series produced by the Reg Grundy Organisation for the 0-10 Network (as it was then known).

-The series recounted the work of a helicopter rescue team operating on Dee Why beach in Sydney.
+The series followed a helicopter rescue team operating on Dee Why beach in Sydney.

 Production

 Pilot

-The original pilot was made in 1976, airing in Melbourne in November 1976 and Newcastle (NSW) in August 1977.
+The original pilot was made in 1976, airing in Melbourne in November 1976 and Newcastle in August 1977.
 There was quite a time lag between the pilot and the series going to air in April 1978.

-As with many series there were changes between the initial pilot and the series.
+As with many series there were changes between the initial pilot and the broadcast series.
 Three actors from the pilot did not continue into the series - Rebecca Gilling, Max Osbiston and Tony Bonner.
 Additionally, the surnames of characters Phil and Tim were changed.

 Series

 The pilot was followed by two series with a total of 26 episodes airing between 1978 and 1979.
-Shortly after the show began, the " rescue helicopter base" moved its operations from Dee Why Beach Surf Life Saving Club to Palm Beach Surf Lifesaving Club.
+Shortly after the show began, the helicopter base on the show moved its operations from Dee Why Beach Surf Life Saving Club to Palm Beach Surf Lifesaving Club.

+Broadcast

-During 1988 Ten network Sydney replayed a select few episodes of the first season 1978 series during a Saturday or Sunday afternoon usually around the 4pm time-slot again trying to capitalise on a nostalgia period as a lead in to 5pm Eyewitness News.
-After so many weeks it was replaced by another 1970s TV series classic Fantasy Island.
-Complete series rescreened weekday mornings at 5am for the final time during the early 1990s era and has not screened in Australia since that time.
+During 1988, the Ten Network in Sydney replayed a select few episodes of the first 1978 series during the Saturday or Sunday afternoon, usually around the 4pm timeslot to try capitalise on a nostalgic period as a lead in to the 5pm Eyewitness News.

+The complete series was later rescreened weekday mornings at 5am for the final time during the early 1990s.
+It has not screened in Australia since that time, nor received a home media release.